markus7017/myfiles/gree/README.md

 This binding integrates GREE Air Conditioners.

-Note : The GREE Air Conditioner must already be setup on the WiFi network and must have a fixed IP Address.
+Note: The GREE Air Conditioner must already be setup on the WiFi network and must have a fixed IP Address.

 ## Supported Things